Are you in the mood for a refreshing iced beverage but can't decide between a cold brew or an iced latte?

 During this time, all of the essential oils and flavors are extracted from the bean, resulting in a smooth flavor profile and higher caffeine content.

-This makes cold brew significantly stronger than espresso-based drinks like lattes.
+This makes cold brew significantly stronger than espresso-based drinks, such as lattes.

-On the other hand, iced lattes have several variables depending on how you make them – milk ratio, espresso shots used, & type of syrup (if any).
+On the other hand, iced lattes have several variables depending on how they are made, including milk ratio, the number of espresso shots used, & type of syrup (if any).

-Generally speaking, though, an iced latte will contain two shots of espresso with anywhere between 1/2 to 3/4 of a cup of milk served over ice with or without sweetener added.
+Generally speaking, though, an iced latte typically contains two shots of espresso, with anywhere between 1/2 to 3/4 of a cup of milk served over ice, and may or may not include a sweetener.

 A homemade iced latte.